Main Content

 Conservator of both the person and the estate

-Once the court order has been received, the conservator has the authority to act on behalf of the estate.
+Once the court issues the order, the conservator gains the authority to act on behalf of the estate.

 Some of the conservator’s duties are: